-Remark 3.
-The FOSLS discretization of the Stokes' equations [12,13,14] can be formed in a similar fashion as is done for the heat equation, and the energy law is identical to (13) in vector form.
-Thus, all the above theory still holds subject to enough regularity of the solution to the time-dependent Stokes' equations [15,16] and a suitable generalization of the definition of δ .
+Note that the weak system is similar to (12) and the energy law is identical to (13) in vector form.
+Thus, all the above theory still holds subject to enough regularity of the solution to the time-dependent Stokes' equations [21,22] and a suitable generalization of the definition of $\delta$ .

-4 Numerical Experiments
+5 Numerical Experiments

-For the numerical results presented here, we use a C++ implementation of the FOSLS algorithm, using the modular finite-element library MFEM [17] for managing the discretization, mesh, and timestepping.
-The linear systems are solved by direct method using the UMFPACK package [18].
+For the numerical results presented here, we use a C++ implementation of the FOSLS algorithm, using the modular finite-element library MFEM [20] for managing the discretization, mesh, and timestepping.
+The linear systems are solved by direct method using the UMFPACK package [10].